This article is from the WebMD Feature Archive

 "Their stories broke my heart.
 Being overweight affected their popularity, self-esteem, ability to get dates -- everything that is important to a teenager," says Fletcher, who also wrote the Thin for Life series on weight control in adults.

-One of the teenage girls in the book described boys groping her as if it were acceptable because she was overweight.
+One of the teenage girls in the book described boys groping them as if it were acceptable because they were overweight.

 "The pain and suffering of being an overweight teen was what finally led most of these teens to embrace serious weight loss," says Fletcher.